argonne-lcf/nekRS-ML/README.md

 * Legacy interface to [Nek5000](https://github.com/Nek5000/Nek5000)

-## Polaris Build and Run Instructions
+## ALCF Polaris Build and Run Instructions

+### SmartSim and SmartRedis

+To install SmartSim and SmartRedis on Polaris, follow the instructions on the [ALCF documentation page.](https://docs.alcf.anl.gov/polaris/workflows/smartsim/)
+SmartSim is needed to run the Python workflow driver, while the SmartRedis headers and library are needed by NekRS-ML to use the smartredis plugin.

+### NekRS-ML

 Clone the repository and switch to the current `smartredis` branch
 ```sh